RFC 7807 Problem+JSON Implementation

 Can Problem+JSON coexist with GraphQL error formats?

 Yes.
-Map GraphQL extensions to RFC 7807 fields at the HTTP transport layer or use a custom extensions object within the Problem payload.
+Map GraphQL extensions to RFC 7807 fields at the HTTP transport layer, or embed a ProblemDetail object inside the GraphQL extensions block on HTTP 200 responses that carry partial errors.